TotallyInformation/node-red-contrib-uibuilder/docs/client-docs/functions.md

 Note that if you want to _toggle_ a class on/off, use the HTML DOM: `$('#more').classList.toggle('myclass')`.
 See [MDN DOMTokenList/toggle](https://developer.mozilla.org/en-US/docs/Web/API/DOMTokenList/toggle) for details.

+### `buildHtmlTable(data)` - Builds an HTML table from an array (or object) of objects :id=buildHtmlTable

+The first row of data is also used to define the columns.

+If the data is an object of objects, the outer keys are used as row ID's (prefixed with "r-").

 ### `convertMarkdown(mdText)` - Convert's Markdown text input to HTML :id=convertMarkdown

 Returns an HTML string converted from the Markdown input text.
 Only if the Markdown-IT library is loaded, otherwise just returns the input text.